SoeRatch/disqueue/README.md

 # Disqueue

 **Disqueue** is a minimal, lightweight distributed job queue system inspired by Celery and BullMQ.
-Built with FastAPI, Redis Streams, and Docker, it supports job prioritization, retries, cancellation, and a dead-letter queue — all while staying simple and easy to reason about.
+Built with FastAPI, Redis Streams, and Docker, it supports job prioritization, retries, cancellation, dead-letter queue and Redis-powered idempotency and deduplication — all while staying simple and easy to reason about.

 ---
 ## Table of Contents